alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 \end{pmatrix}
 $$

 The name of the function comes from the name of the matrix - the Vandermonde matrix.
 Let's use it to fit a polynomial of degree $$n=50$$.
+Yes, a degree higher than the number of points.
+There is a reason - I promised you we'll learn not to feat high degree polynomials :)

 ```python
 from sklearn.linear_model import LinearRegression